Aminu Mohammed (basketball)

-Early life and high school career
+Early life

 Mohammed grew up in Lagos, Nigeria.
-At age 14, he moved to the United States to attend Archbishop Carroll High School in Washington D.C.
+At age 14, he moved to the United States to attend Archbishop Carroll High School in Washington, D.C.
 In his freshman season, Mohammed earned First Team All-Washington Catholic Athletic Conference honors, before transferring to Greenwood Laboratory School in Springfield, Missouri.
 As a sophomore, he averaged 34.2 points and 17.5 rebounds, leading his team to a Missouri Class 2 state title, its first state title since 1942.
 He was named Class 2 District 10 Player of the Year and Missouri Gatorade Player of the Year.
 As a junior, Mohammed averaged 34.8 points and 15.7 rebounds per game.
 In his senior season, he earned Mr. Show-Me Basketball, McDonald's All-American, and Jordan Brand Classic honors.
 Mohammed scored 2,709 points at Greenwood, the most in Springfield history.

-Recruiting

 Mohammed was rated a five-star recruit by 247Sports and Rivals, and a four-star recruit by ESPN.
 On December 21, 2020, he committed to playing college basketball for Georgetown over offers from Georgia, Indiana, Kansas State, Texas, SMU and DePaul.
 He became the highest-ranked player to commit to Georgetown since Isaac Copeland in 2014.
 Mohammed was the first five-star recruit during the tenure of head coach Patrick Ewing.